Can Text Counseling Help Someone?

-It is almost a given that most people will face a mental health issue at some point during their lives, whether it is the result of a major life change or stressful event or a longer-term condition such as chronic anxiety or depression.
-In fact, approximately 44 million adults in the United States experience some sort of mental health condition at one point in their lives.
-That is almost one in every five or 18.3% of American adults.
+Most people will experience a mental health issue at some point during their lives, whether due to a major life change or stressful event or a chronic condition such as anxiety, depression, or a mood disorder.
+In fact, approximately one in five adults in the United States experiences some form of mental illness in any given year.
 Professional counseling can be of huge help in these times, but not everybody can utilize traditional therapy, for reasons ranging from location to finances.
-Online services are now available to people in this position, but you may be wondering: Can text counseling be an effective form of therapy?
+Online therapy services are now available, but you may be wondering: Can text counseling be an effective form of therapy?

 How Text Counseling Works

-Next, you will enter a trial period (which may be free) during which your case is evaluated by the service to determine if your needs are appropriate for the service and they will assign a counselor to you.
-You will be able to tell your counselor what the problem is and what it is that you want help with.
-You and your counselor will set treatment goals together.
-All of your information is protected by the Health Insurance Portability and Accountability Act (HIPAA) law.
-You will want to make sure that the service you choose is HIPPA compliant and has a secure platform and bank level encryption, such as BetterHelp has.
-During this trial period, both you and the counselor will determine how well you two mesh so that you can be sure to get a therapist who is right for you.
+Next, you will enter a trial period (which may be free), during which your case will be evaluated by the service to determine if your needs match what the service can provide.
+You will be matched with a counselor, and then you and your counselor will discuss your concerns and set treatment goals together.
+All of your information will be kept confidential by law under the Health Insurance Portability and Accountability Act (HIPAA); make sure that the service you choose is HIPAA compliant and provides a secure platform and bank level encryption, such as BetterHelp does.

-Depending on what kinds of challenges you are facing and some other factors, you will be assigned to a mental health expert who specializes in that area.
-Some online therapy providers such as BetterHelp have counselors who specialize in everything from addiction issues to post-traumatic stress disorder (PTSD).
-If a particular counselor does not work out for you, which may be the case for any of a variety of reasons, requesting a different one is usually no problem.
-And you can switch as many times as you need to.
-BetterHelp wants you to be comfortable with whoever you choose so it is up to you to choose the best fit.
+Some online therapy providers, such as BetterHelp, offer counselors who specialize in everything from substance use issues to post-traumatic stress disorder (PTSD).
+If a particular counselor is not the perfect fit, for any reason, requesting a different one is usually no problem.
+With BetterHelp, you can switch as many times as you need to until you find the right match for your counseling needs.